drod-96/SyntheticDHN/README.md

 Contraints applied on the DHN's layouts are based on expertise point of view.
 For instance, a maximal degree of 4 is applied to all nodes with tree-like layout.
 Loops are added in post-processing to mimic thermal network's looping pipes using statistical assumptions.
 Also, loop of 3 nodes (*i.e.*, triangle cliques) are discarded as they are physically unlikely.
 We note that the proposed software allows the user to change all of these parameters.

 Additionally, expertise knowledge suggests that the DHN are subdivied into internal regions or subregions which we capture by generating the overall network as ensemble of sub-DHNs.
 Connections between these subregions are randomly applied.
 These constitute hyperparameters that the users can adapt as desired.
+Each subregion may have between 0 to 2 heat sources which also can be adapted by the user.

 ### Recursie nodes adding approach